 Think of the first time you are introduced to someone.
 It is said that we judge people within the first 3 seconds based on their appearance, style and grooming.
 We want to send a strong positive image so that the first impression is a good one.
 A genuine and warm smile is part of what makes a great impression, and socially, straight white teeth connote health, youthfulness and energy.
-Most people are not born with perfect hair, and the same goes for teeth.

 Luckily, having straight teeth is not an impossible goal.
 Advances in dentistry have made it possible to straighten and whiten teeth, in order to give you a great smile that people will remember and know you by.

 Traditionally, metal braces have been used to straighten teeth.
 We are all familiar with the sight of metal and colourful rubber bands on the teeth, and of course, the horror stories of the braces being so painful that you could eat only soft porridge, and having food such as leafy vegetables stuck on the braces.
 We may have experienced having metal braces on ourselves, or seen our friends in school undergo braces, which usually was a tedious process that took many years to finish.

 It is not surprising that given such images about braces, that we would rather not subject ourselves to what has been described as ‘torture’.
 Also, as we move out of school and into the workforce, metal braces may appear less appropriate.

 Metal braces are still being used, but today, it is not the only option we have.
 Advances in dentistry through the past decade have made more aesthetic and comfortable options available to us.
 We now have ceramic braces, which are white and less obvious on the teeth, as well as totally metal-free options such as Invisalign, which lets you straighten your teeth without affecting your appearance.